About the Author of the Blogsite, Not the Author of the Bible::

 2 Samuel 24:1-25 The Book of 2 Samuel [in Smaller Chunks]

 Then, they came to Gilead & to the land of Tahtim Hodshi & they came to Dan Jaan & [around] to Zidon [a.k.a.
-Sidon].
-[They] came to the stronghold of Tyre & to all the cities of the Hivites & the Canaanites & went south of Judah, even to Beersheba.
+Sidon.]
+[They] came to the stronghold of Tyre & to all the cities of the Hivites & the Canaanites & went south of Judah, even to BeerSheba.

-Now, [consider these] & tell me [which] answer I shall return to [God] who sent me.
-David said to Gad, I am in great [distress].
+Now, [consider these] & tell me [which] answer I shall return to [God, Who] sent me.
+David said to Gad, I am in great [distress.]
 Let us now fall into the hand of the Lord; for His mercies are great.
-Don’t let me fall into the hand of man.
+[Don’t] let me fall into the hand of man.

 So, the Lord sent a [plague] upon Israel from the morning until the appointed time.
-70,000 men of the [Israelites] died from Dan to Beersheba.
+70,000 men of the [Israelites] died from Dan to BeerSheba.

-Araunah said, [Why has] my lord, the king, come to [me,] his servant?
+And Araunah said, [Why has] my lord, the king, come to [me,] his servant?
 David said, To buy the threshing floor [from] you, to build an altar to the Lord, [so] the plague [will stop] from the people.

 9/01/2023